jupyterlab/jupyterlab/design/real_time_collab.md

 The collaboration has a software stack based on Python and C++ and is embracing modern, software engieering practices (version control with Git/GitHub, Travis, Slack, etc.).
-They version control everything and run an extensive test suite on each commit and have a custom server based on Bokeh and a SQL Database that allows them to monitor metrics related to their software stack.
+They version control everything and run an extensive test suite on each commit.
-Once the telescope goes live, they will also run regular software based tests on the telescope.

 The collaboration is exploring the possibility of using JupyterHub to provide a unified user-experience for their users to access data and their analysis software.
-Initially, that would be used by the software groups themselves, later during commissioning and testing of the experiment and finally by scientists.

-The collaboration would run JupyterLab with JuptyerHub, and build custom JupyterLab extensions that have custom front-end UIs that talk to their various backend service, such as data stores, their Bokeh/SQL based service, etc. They want to provide RTC capabilities for all of their services to enable the users and scientists to work with the backend services in a collaborative manner.
-None of these service have filesystem representation.
+The collaboration would run JupyterLab with JuptyerHub, and build custom JupyterLab extensions that have custom front-end UIs that talk to their various backend services.
+They want to provide RTC capabilities for all of their services to enable the users and scientists to work with notebooks, text files and their custom backend services in a collaborative manner.
 Most of their RTC session will take place on shared single-user notebook servers managed by JupyterHub.
 This style of collaboration will also extend to Jupyter Notebook, Sphinx based documentation, Python/C++ source code files.
 In their JupyterHub deployment these files are managed on a massive scale shared file system that is deployed on their compute infrastructure.
 Again, all files are version controlled at the end of the day.

-## Arya the Data Science students
+## Arya the Data Science student

-Emma is a Junion Computer Science Major taking an introductory course in Data Science with Python.
+Emma is a Junior Computer Science Major taking an introductory course in Data Science with Python.
 Her professor uses the Jupyter Notebook for all course materials and homework.
 The notebook is deployed on a single server using JupyterHub and nbgrader is used for all course material.
 This is the first time Emma has used the Jupyter Notebook and she is enjoying the experience.